Marinette Pichon: Biography

-Pichon had a dysfunctional childhood with an alcoholic father.
+Pichon grew up while having a dysfunctional childhood with an alcoholic father.

 Career

 She started her career at Saint-Memmie Olympique, then signed on to the Women's United Soccer Association (WUSA), the American professional league.
 She played for the Philadelphia Charge during their 2002 and 2003 seasons, in 2002 ranking second in the league in goals scored and winning the Most Valuable Player and Offensive Player of the Year awards.
 In 2003, she tied for the lead in goals scored and led the league in goals per game.